SushyDev/dotfiles/README.md

 # Dotfiles

-Minimal dotfiles optimizing efficiency, screen real-estate and removing distractions.
+Minimal and opinionated dotfiles optimizing efficiency, screen real-estate and removing distractions.
 You can find additional README's inside each repository (Look in the .config directory)

 ## Tools